-- 1 Using the Setup.exe /a command line, open the setup wizard. - 2 On the last page of the wizard, type the UNC path for the main content folder in the box in the Content Location area. - 3 Click Install Now.
+- 1 Using the Setup.exe /a command line, open the setup wizard. - 2 On the last page of the wizard, type the mapped drive the workstations will be using for the main content folder in the box in the Content Location area. - 3 Click Install Now.